lilybreakfast/lilybreakfast/README.md

-- hi, im lily
+- Hi im lily
-- i like guitar and computer stuff
+- I like guitar and games
-- im currently learning python and do school of rock
-- you can reach me through instagram : tiramisu1040711 or discord : Lillers#1518
+- You can reach me through Instagram : tiramisu1040711 or Discord : Lillers#1518

 <!---
 lilybreakfast/lilybreakfast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.